 To tighten up your writing, go through your work to remove or revise vague, meaningless pronouns that weaken your message (it was, there is), invisible, unnecessary words (that), weak words (just), mushy modifiers (very, nearly, quite, almost, sort of, rather), and empty words that often precede a verb (he began to edit his work could be he edited his work).

 Which versions do you like better?
-The original or the tightened up versions?
+The original or the tightened-up versions?
 Did you find that the author’s story was diminished in the tighter version?
 What would you do differently?
 Or would you tighten them up even further?
 We would love to get your take on tight writing and whether it’s something you’ll keep in mind for future edits.